 With AI tools proving useful for automating tasks—and with some LLMs able to generate increasingly decent-quality code—using AI to accelerate software development and building new internal and operations tools with it is certainly alluring.

 But with all the novelty comes playbooks that are still being written.
 As we built our own AI-powered features and started leveraging LLMs for internal work, we took note of the core practices that helped us along the way.
 If you’re trying to cut through the noise and figure out where to start, we’ve collated some of those practices to help you shape your approach.
+(Want to see real use cases, top tools, and community insights?
+Check out our 2023 State of AI report.)

 Stay focused on the problem